-The Office of Student and Alumni Affairs offers programs and services as well as assistance to and for students to enhance their educational experiences.
-The following descriptions are the major areas of programs and services offered by the Office of Student and Alumni Affairs.
+The Office of Student and Alumni Services offers programs and services as well as assistance to and for students to enhance their educational experiences.
+The following descriptions are the major areas of programs and services offered.

 By The Numbers